kubernetes/kube-state-metrics/docs/design/custom-resource-metrics-crd.md

 ### New flags
 Apart from existing two flags (`--custom-resource-state-config ` and `--custom-resource-state-config-file`), these three flags will be added:
-* `--custom_resource_monitor_enabled`: whether watch CustomResourceMonitor CRs or not.
+* `--custom_resource_monitor`: whether watch CustomResourceMonitor CRs or not.
-* `--custom_resource_monitor_labels`: only watch CustomResourceMonitor with label=x.
+* `--custom_resource_monitor_labels`: only watch CustomResourceMonitor with [labelSelectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#list-and-watch-filtering).
+For example, `environment=production,tier=frontend` means selecting CustomResourceMonitor CRs which have these two labels.
 It's used to avoid double custom metrics collection when multiple kube-state-metrics are installed.
 * `--custom_resource_monitor_namespaces`: only watch CustomResourceMonitor under namespaces=x.

 If `--custom_resources_monitor_enabled` is set, `--custom-resource-state-config` and `--custom-resource-state-config-file` will be ignored.